star-history/star-history/public/blog/star-history-monthly-pick-202301.md

 ![prql](/blog/assets/star-history-monthly-pick-202301/prql.webp)

 [PRQL](https://github.com/PRQL/prql) is Pipelined Relational Query Language, pronounced "Prequel" (just the opposite of SQL/Sequel).
 Like SQL, PRQL is readable and declarative; however, unlike SQL, it supports abstract concepts such as variables and functions.
-Moreover, PRQL is linear: each query line converts the result of the previous line .
+Moreover, PRQL is linear: each query line converts the result of the previous line.
 This should make writing PRQL statements much more straightforward.

 ![prql-statement](/blog/assets/star-history-monthly-pick-202301/prql-statement.webp)